-- Patient incentives for completing Government Performance and Results Act (GPRA) surveys are allowable up to \$30.00 non-cash incentives.
+- i.
+Patient incentives for completing Government Performance and Results Act (GPRA) surveys are allowable up to \$30.00 non-cash incentives.
 Incentives are only allowable for 6-month follow-up interviews or discharge interviews for clients who have dropped out or left the program. - ii.
 Per Title VI of the Civil Rights Act of 1964, recipients of federal financial assistance must take reasonable steps to make their programs, services, and activities accessible to eligible persons with limited English proficiency.
-Recipients must administer their programs in compliance with federal civil rights laws that prohibit discrimination based on race, color, national origin, disability, age, religion, conscience, and sex (including gender identity, sexual orientation, and pregnancy). - Develop and implement tobacco cessation programs, activities, and/or strategies. - iv.
+Recipients must administer their programs in compliance with federal civil rights laws that prohibit discrimination based on race, color, national origin, disability, age, religion, conscience, and sex (including gender identity, sexual orientation, and pregnancy). - iii.
+Develop and implement tobacco cessation programs, activities, and/or strategies. - iv.
 Training of peers, first responders, and other key community sectors on the recognition of opioid overdose and appropriate use of naloxone and other opioid overdose reversal medications. - v.
 Travel reasonably incurred for the SOR project paid at the State travel reimbursement rates.
-Travel may not exceed the State rates. - Airfare costs in excess of the basic least expensive unrestricted accommodations class offered by commercial airlines are unallowable. - vi.
-Patient transportation (beyond fixed-route system), bus passes, taxis, taxi vouchers (tickets or coupons riders can offer in exchange for a ride), and ride-sharing services - Coordinated Services Models agencies working together to share resources - 2.
-Mobility on Demand integrating and connecting pre-existing modes of operation - vii.
-Office supplies critical to project operation - viii.
-Furniture necessary to project operation, such as additional desks, office chairs, and other minor equipment. - ix.
-Deterra pouches used to deactivate medications for disposal - x.
-Bandages, ice pack, and non-procedural first-aid supplies that can be administered by patient - xi.
-HEPA air filters

-- Travel unrelated to SOR project operations - ii.
-Travel costs in excess of the State rates
+Travel may not exceed the State rates. - 1.
+Airfare costs in excess of the basic least expensive unrestricted accommodations class offered by commercial airlines are unallowable. - vi.
+Patient transportation (beyond fixed-route system), bus passes, taxis, taxi vouchers (tickets or coupons riders can offer in exchange for a ride), and ride-sharing services - 1.
+Coordinated Services Models agencies working together to share resources - 2.
+Mobility on Demand integrating and connecting pre-existing modes of operation - 3.
+Office supplies critical to project operation - 4.
+Furniture necessary to project operation, such as additional desks, office chairs, and other minor equipment. - 5.
+Deterra pouches used to deactivate medications for disposal. - 6.
+Bandages, ice pack, and non-procedural first-aid supplies that can be administered by patient - 7.
+HEPA air filters - vii.
+Unallowable - 1.
+Travel unrelated to SOR project operations

-- iii.
-Purchasing vehicles to disperse MOUD to patients - iv.
-Natural remedies (herbs, acupuncture, etc.) - v.
-Medical procedures, such as suturing or removal of sutures, abscess management, etc. - vi.
-Stipends to grantees - vii.
+- 2. Travel costs in excess of the State rates - 3.
+Purchasing vehicles to disperse MOUD to patients - 4.
+Natural remedies (herbs, acupuncture, etc.) - 5.
+Medical procedures, such as suturing or removal of sutures, abscess management, etc. - 6.
+Stipends to grantees - 7.
 Purchasing legal services with grant funds